 I look forward to my future now and I am happy with how my life has turned out.
 I will still have days where I cry because I miss my father, like when I had to walk down the aisle without the one person I wanted there by my side.
 However, I can understand that there is nothing I could have done to stop my father’s death.
 Yes maybe it could have been prevented, but it was not my responsibility.
 How could it be when I had no idea he was struggling?
 I also know that my father did not do it to hurt me, he was just in pain and wanted it to end.

 Because I have allowed myself to grieve and learn to enjoy life again, I am stronger than ever.

 Somehow, my father’s death has become a gateway for me to be able to help others and prevent future suicides.
 For that I believe my daddy is proud.
 All we can do, at the end of the day, is try to find a little bit of good in even the worst of things.
 That is called hope.

 Charlotte Underwood is a 22 year-old from Norfolk Uk.
 She is a growing mental health advocate on twitter (@CUnderwoodUK) and is passionate about using her words to support and inform.
 You can read more of her work at www.charlotteunderwoodauthor.com.

 Are you struggling with thoughts of suicide?
 Are you concerned about the welfare of a loved one, or are grieving the loss of someone to suicide?
 Please call 000 or 911 in an emergency or call Lifeline on 13 11 14.

 Your G.P. and a Professional Counsellor can give you the additional support you need.
-For a FREE 10 minute consultation as to how we can help you, ring Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193.
+For a FREE 10 minute consultation as to how we can help you, ring Colleen on 0434 337 245 or Duncan on 0434 331 243.
 Click Book Now to book an appointment in our online diary.